remruata2/ai-detabase/README.md

-# ICPS AI - AI-Powered Document Processing SaaS
+# SmartDocs AI - AI-Powered Document Processing SaaS

 A SaaS platform for AI-powered document processing with subscription-based monetization, built with Next.js.